OckermanSethGVSU/Social-Media-Mask-Dataset/README.md

 # Social Media Mask Dataset

 The Social Media Mask Dataset is a dataset made up of Twitter Images intended for the training of Convalutional Neural Networks to detect masks in images and video.
 In this case, the term masks refer to a device worn on the face intended to reduce the spread of respiratory illness.
 Two categories of images exist: "mask" and "no_mask".
 All efforts were made to ensure each image contains a person and is viable for training CNN models.
-For more details the makeup of the dataset and the collection process refer to the accompanying paper.
+For more details the makeup of the dataset and the collection process refer to the accompanying paper published in IEEE ICMLA 2022.

 The initial published version of this dataset can also be found on [Zenodo](https://doi.org/10.5281/zenodo.5813804).